6. OPERATING POLICIES & PROCEDURES

 While every attempt is made to maintain normal operations and services for the benefit of our students, faculty, and staff, it may occasionally be necessary to close the College when extreme weather conditions occur.
 The decision to close campus and cancel classes is made by administration based on careful consideration of a variety of factors and conditions.

-If the College decides to close the campus and cancel classes, the information will be posted on the CSI Website and communicated to the media (local TV and radio stations).
+If the College decides to close the campus and cancel classes, the information will be posted on the CSI Website and communicated to the media (local TV and radio stations), posted on all official CSI social media channels, and sent through our RAVE Mobile emergency contact system.
 The information on the Website will be periodically updated.

 Notification of a decision to close will be communicated as quickly as possible.
 Every effort will be made to ensure that decisions on morning closures are communicated by 7 a.m. the latest; and decisions to close at night are communicated by 4 p.m.